justin2004/weblog/add_abcl_to_springboot/README.md

-## adding a lisp interpreter to a spring boot application
+## Adding a Lisp Interpreter To a Spring Boot Application

 ABCL ([Armed Bear Common Lisp](https://common-lisp.net/project/armedbear/)) is an implementation of Common Lisp that runs on the JVM.
-I really like the REPL style development so I wanted to bring that to the Java application (using Spring Boot) I am working on.
+I really like the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) style development so I wanted to bring that to the Java application (using Spring Boot) I am working on.

----
+This is nice because it allows one to explore a Java library without waiting on compilation and JVM startup.

-The first problem I encountered: the classloader
+### The first problem I encountered: the classloader

 "The Spring Boot Maven and Gradle plugins both package our application as executable JARs – such a file can't be used in another project since class files are put into BOOT-INF/classes.
 This is not a bug, but a feature."
 [0](https://www.baeldung.com/spring-boot-dependency)